All Episodes

 It was an exercise in mental masturbation, which ultimately is what a lot of ethics writing and speaking ends up being.

-It's the kind of stuff that's super easy to misrepresent, so I can understand why Alex would choose it.
+It's the kind of stuff that's super easy to misrepresent.

-Alex is saying that he's arguing for, or saying that it is ethically or morally justified to kill children after they're born, and that is not what he's saying at all.
+Alex is saying that he's arguing for or saying that it is ethically or morally justified to kill children after they're born.

 jordan holmes

-Abstract ethics to apply it to real life in any way is stupid.
+To apply it to real life in any way is stupid.

 dan friesen

-You shouldn't gatekeep there.
+You shouldn't keep there.

 You don't have to be an ethicist yourself, but you have to be engaging with the conversation on that level.

-You have to be engaging with it in the terms of, we're talking about speculative ethics and philosophy.
+You have to be engaging with it in the terms of we're talking about speculative ethics and philosophy.

-Hey, it's okay to perform an abortion, so therefore we should kill a child.
+You're not talking about like, hey, it's okay to perform an abortion, so therefore we should kill a child.

 jordan holmes